ministryofjustice/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 ## Procedures

-These policy procedures support and underpin the “Voluntary Drug Testing Policy”.
+These policy procedures support and underpin the [Voluntary Drug Testing Policy](voluntary-drug-testing-policy.md).
 Unless otherwise noted, these procedures **SHALL** be complied with fully.

 ### Aftercare arrangements: Use of Voluntary Drug Testing